What on Earth is going on here?

 Hello everyone, and welcome to Pop Goes The Year, the product of countless hours of listening, re-listening, writing, re-writing, research, and brainstorming.
 It’s been a labor of love, emphasis on the labor: even at this early stage, it is easily the most time-intensive project I have ever attempted, and at time of writing I still have the vast majority of it left to do.
 I am not okay, thanks for asking.

-As of right now (January 2022), I’ve listened through over 80% of the existent year-end lists (from 1959 to 2009), and have completed top 10 best and worst lists for roughly 40% of ’em (every year from ’59 through the mid-1980s) There’s still a lot of work to be done but that is, in all honesty, farther than I expected to get!
+As of right now (October 2022), I’ve listened through over 80% of the existent year-end lists (from 1959 to 2010), and have completed top 10 best and worst lists for roughly 40% of ’em (every year from ’59 through the end of the ’80s) There’s still a lot of work to be done but that is, in all honesty, much farther than I expected to get!
+Onwards and upwards!

 That about covers the basics of what exactly I’m trying to do here.
 Here’s a little anticipatory Q+A, to hopefully cover anything else y’all might be wondering at this point!